teamfishydino/vscode-woojin/README.md

 # vscode-woojin
-Extension for highlighting Woojin's grammar in vscode
+Extension for highlighting woojin grammar in vscode